investr/investr-docker/README.md

 InvestR is a stock screener for Indian equties built on the standard LEMP stack.

-Many thanks to https://github.com/cbzxt for resurrecting the screener at https://investr.xyz (work in progress).
+Many thanks to https://github.com/cbzxt for resurrecting the screener at https://investr.xyz

 ## InvestR has two parts:
 - The Webapp